magmide/magmide/posts/intro-verification-logic-in-magmide.md

   rest: [T]
 ```

-But the entire point of Magma is that you can prove your program is correct!
+But the entire point of Magmide is that you can prove your program is correct!
 How do we do that?